How did the recent Google’s core update affect your site?

 In conclusion: Choose a better approach to guest blogging

 In summary, what I’m introducing here is a much better approach to guest blogging.
-This approach should help you succeed in the coming months, as more powerful phantom computing — combined with stronger AI — turbo-boost the Google search engine’s capabilities.
+This approach should help you succeed in the coming months, as more powerful quantum computing — combined with stronger AI — turbo-boost the Google search engine’s capabilities.

 I believe Google’s emphasis on search intent and E-A-T will downgrade the old low-context approach to guest blogging for backlinks.
 And websites that accept these low-context articles for publishing most likely will see a significant drop in web traffic and site authority — especially to sites with a lot of YMYL content.